How to Create a Digital Wallet: All-in-one Guide for Founders

 digital wallet design

-Step 4: Integrate Payment Gateways
+Step 4: Integrate payment gateways

 There are several payment gateways available, including:

-• PayPal;
+• PayPal

-• Stripe;
+• Stripe

 • Braintree.

 It's important to choose a payment gateway that is secure and reliable, as users will be entrusting their financial information to your digital wallet.
+Look for providers that meet strict security standards (PCI DSS compliance), support multiple currencies if you plan to go global, and offer reliable uptime and fraud protection.

-Step 5: Implement Security Measures
+Step 5: Implement security measures

 There are more ways to secure your fintech apps.
-We have described 7 the most common in our fintech security guide.
+We have described 7 the seven most common in our fintech security guide.
 Check it out!

 build secure digital wallet

-Step 6: Test and Launch Your Digital Wallet
+Step 6: Test and launch your digital wallet

 How to Set Up a Secure Digital Wallet